🍇

 • Grapes hand-sorted and gravity-fed to fermentation tanks below rooftop reception level, minimising mechanical intervention

-• Soils of decomposed granite and weathered sandstone on Simonsberg slopes lend structure, perfume and aging potential
+• Soils of decomposed granite and weathered sandstone on the Simonsberg foothills lend structure, perfume, and aging potential to the wines

 🏆Wine Ranges and Notable Releases

 Tokara organises its wines into three clearly defined tiers.
 The Premium Collection offers fruit-driven, accessible wines blended from across the estate's sites.
-The Reserve Collection showcases terroir-specific, single-vineyard expressions in limited volumes, including Cabernet Sauvignon, Sauvignon Blanc, Chardonnay and Syrah.
-The Directors Reserve represents the flagship blends of the finest parcels: a Cabernet Sauvignon-dominant red (first vintage 2003) and a Sauvignon Blanc and Semillon white (first vintage 2004).
-Above these sits Telos, the pinnacle single-block Cabernet Sauvignon limited to 1,000 bottles per vintage, first released from the 2015 vintage and aged 22 months in 65% new French oak.
-The estate also produces a Cap Classique sparkling wine and an XO Potstill Brandy from Chenin Blanc.
+The Reserve Collection showcases terroir-specific, single-vineyard expressions in limited volumes, including Cabernet Sauvignon, Sauvignon Blanc, Chardonnay, and Syrah.
+The Director's Reserve represents flagship blends from the finest parcels: a Cabernet Sauvignon-dominant red (first vintage 2003) and a Sauvignon Blanc and Sémillon white (first vintage 2004).
+Above these sits Telos, the pinnacle single-block Cabernet Sauvignon limited to 1,000 bottles per vintage, first released from the 2015 vintage and aged 22 months in roughly 65% new French oak.
+The estate also produces a Cap Classique sparkling wine and an XO Potstill Brandy distilled from Chenin Blanc.

-• Portfolio also includes Cap Classique sparkling wine and an XO Potstill Brandy produced in copper potstill from Chenin Blanc
+• Portfolio also includes a Cap Classique sparkling wine and an XO Potstill Brandy produced from Chenin Blanc in copper potstills

 WINE WITH SETH APP